camunda/camunda-docs-manual/content/installation/full/wls/manual.md

 ## Resource Configuration

-The Camunda Platform requires a set of resources that need to be configured at the application server level:
+Camunda 7 requires a set of resources that need to be configured at the application server level:

 * One or multiple datasources to be used by the engine.
 * A work manager for the job executor.